SerhioBonderas/project-bakery/README.md

 ## This is my first HTML and CSS tutorial project.
+This is my first project on HTML and CSS.
-This project was made while taking a tutorial.
-The project uses basic layout and styling techniques.
+This project was created as part of a test project during my training.
+The project uses basic markup and style techniques.